FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/ansible/README.md

 # Ansible Plug-in Workflow Step Package

-This package contains a vCommander plug-in workflow step for integrating with Ansible (https://www.ansible.com/).
+This package contains a Commander plug-in workflow step for integrating with Ansible (https://www.ansible.com/).

-It was designed specifically for use in the vCommander workflow extension scenario *Installing Ansible Playbooks*, which can be found on the [Embotics Support Knowledge Base](https://support.embotics.com/support/home).
+It was designed specifically for use in the Commander workflow extension scenario *Installing Ansible Playbooks*, which can be found on the [Embotics Support Knowledge Base](https://support.embotics.com/support/home).

 ## Changelog